dnotes/quickpickle/README.md

 For a real world example of a custom world constructor, see [PlaywrightWorld.ts].

+### Run Gherkin tests in your CI workflow

+If Vite is properly configured, Gherkin tests should run the same on local environments as it does in your CI workflow.
+If you use browser testing tools like Playwright, you may need to take a step to set it up first.

+See quickpickle's [release.yml] for an example.

 ## Differences from CucumberJS

 The main library for Gherkin in the JS ecosystem is [CucumberJS],